ondrejhonus/xyzV2/README.md

 # xyzV2
-An attempt to remake my website "xyz"
+A succesful attempt of remaking my old website